How to Buy a Home Even with Student Loan Debt

 The state of Virginia doesn’t have a specific program geared toward student loan debt like Maryland.
 However, there are some local and state assistance programs that can make home-buying more affordable for first-time buyers, many of whom have student loan debt.

 Contact us for a complete list of these programs, including grants from the Virginia Housing Development Authority for down payment and closing cost assistance.
+You can also visit its website for additional information at the VDHA website here.

 Are You Ready?